-- Your solicitor will file a stamp duty form with HMRC and arrange for the stamp duty to be paid.
+- Your solicitor will file a Stamp Duty return form with HMRC and arrange for the Stamp Duty to be paid.

-- Once the property has been vacated, the seller’s solicitor will let the estate agent know to release the keys to you.
+- The estate agent will release the keys to you.

 The completion deadline is usually 3.30 pm, as large payments are transferred via CHAPS, and this is the time at which the banking system for this closes.